 Adah 1: Midrash and Aggadah

-The midrash also relates (Tanhuma, Genesis 11) that after Lamech unwittingly killed Cain and Tubal-cain, Adah and Zillah found him with his two victims.
+The A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).midrash also relates (Tanhuma, Genesis 11) that after Lamech unwittingly killed Cain and Tubal-cain, Adah and Zillah found him with his two victims.
 When they brought him home, he demanded to engage in relations with them.
 Adah and Zillah refuse their husband’s advances because of the deaths he caused, on the pretext that they did not desire to give birth to cursed offspring.
 The three agree to go together to the tribunal of Adam; after hearing the women’s arguments, Adam rules that they must obey their husband, since he killed unwittingly.
-According to another tradition (Gen. Rabbah, 23:2) , Adam tells them: “You do what is yours to do, and God will do what is for Him to do.”
-The two wives answer Adam with the proverb, “Physician, heal thyself,” thus telling Adam that he himself must act as he has decreed for them, for, according to the aggadah (Gen. Rabbah 23:2), Adam withdrew from his wife for the one hundred and thirty years following the murder of Abel.
+According to another tradition (Gen. Rabbah, 23:2), Adam tells them: “You do what is yours to do, and God will do what is for Him to do.”
+The two wives answer Adam with the proverb, “Physician, heal thyself,” thus telling Adam that he himself must act as he has decreed for them, for, according to the Statements that are not Scripturally dependent and that pertain to ethics, traditions and actions of the Rabbis; the non-legal (non-halakhic) material of the Talmud.aggadah (Gen. Rabbah 23:2), Adam withdrew from his wife for the 130 years following the murder of Abel.
 In the end, Adah and Zillah heed Adam’s verdict and give themselves to Lamech; this results in the birth of Noah.
 Adam also listens to the two women and returns to his wife, who gives birth to Seth, the progenitor of the line of Shem.
 This midrashic tradition, based on the juxtaposition of the song of Lamech and the birth of Seth, portrays Adah and Zillah as respected women, whose position is considered in all seriousness by the court.
 Although the ruling nevertheless favors the husband, the words of wisdom voiced by the two wives during the course of the trial have far-reaching consequences both for the personal life of the judge and for the fate of the entire human race.